How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Put one cup baking soda in the sink followed by a cups of vinegar.
-Make sure to cover your drain immediately with a cloth or a rag to ensure that the reaction doesn’t go beyond control!
+You can pour one cup of baking powder down your drain, followed by one Cup of white vinegar.
+Then cover this drain immediately using a cloth or rag so that the reaction doesn’t fizz into chaos!

 Step 4: Wait

-Clean the cover thoroughly and flush it out with hot water.
-This will clear all debris remaining and help ensure that your water is flowing smoother.
+Remove the cover carefully and flush it out with hot water.
+This should clear any debris that remains and make sure that the water flows without a hitch.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can while leaving the other end as it was in its original form.
+Straighten a wire hanger as much as possible, leaving the other end as it was in its original form.

-Make a small hook at the top of the wire that you have just straightened out.
+Make a hook that is small at the top of the wire that you have just straightened.

-Place the hook in the drain and fish around looking for hairs and debris.
+Insert the hook into the drain and fish around for hair as well as debris.
 Remove anything that pops up.

 Method 3: Wet/Dry Vacuum

-If you’re in possession of an upright vacuum that is dry and wet, this method might be suitable for you:
+If you’re in possession of an upright vacuum that is dry and wet it could be for you.

-Cover any overflow drains with duct tape or a moist cloth to ensure maximum suction power.
+Cover drains that are overflowing with duct tape or a wet cloth to ensure maximum suction power.

 Step 3: Attach Hose to drain